simonesilvestroni/m2m-website/_pages/contact.md

 ## Elsewhere

-My web development and design work is at [simonesilvestroni.com](https://simonesilvestroni.com), and I'm active on the following networks:
+I'm active on the following networks:

 <ul>
   {% for item in site.data.nav-social.menu -%}